dcasota/photonos-scripts/README.md

 CreatePhotonOSVMOnAzure.ps1
 -
-CreatePhotonOSVMOnAzure.ps1 provisions VMware PhotonOS on Microsoft Azure.
+CreatePhotonOSVMOnAzure.ps1 provisions VMware Photon OS on Microsoft Azure.
 Just download it and edit the script variables for location, resourcegroup, network setting, base image and vm settings.

 Connected to Azure it checks/creates
 - resource group